d9647/EduDirectory/replit.md

 - Implemented proper error handling with user-friendly messages for duplicate review attempts
 - System now prevents multiple reviews from same user on same listing at both frontend and backend levels

+**Forum Post Editing and Deletion System (Latest Update - January 19, 2025)**
+- Added comprehensive edit and delete functionality for forum posts with role-based permissions
+- Post authors can edit and delete their own posts through intuitive UI controls
+- Admin users can edit and delete any posts for content moderation purposes
+- Implemented edit post dialog with same form structure as post creation for consistency
+- Added edit and delete buttons to post listings, visible only to authorized users
+- Fixed forum authentication so Forum navigation only appears for logged-in users
+- Resolved SelectItem value prop errors by using "all" instead of empty string
+- Enhanced API request handling with proper HTTP method parameter ordering
+- Fixed forum post detail loading issues with improved error handling for invalid IDs
+- Complete forum management system with create, read, update, delete operations

 **Comprehensive Admin Edit Fixes (Latest Update - January 14, 2025)**
 - Fixed date conversion issues in admin edit routes: properly convert HTML date input strings to Date objects for database compatibility
 - Removed redundant address and photoUrl fields from tutoring provider edit section to eliminate field duplication